Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits: Background

 The Jacobian of the dynamics may be used to construct the STM by solving the matrix initial value problem (IVP)

-We use the shorthand notations $\xbold_j = \xbold(t_j)$ and $\Phibold_{j,i} = \Phibold(t_j,t_i)$, \red{and} we express the block submatrices of $\Phibold_{j,i}$ as
+We use the shorthand notations $\xbold_k = \xbold(t_k)$ and $\Phibold_{j,i} = \Phibold(t_j,t_i)$, \red{and} we express the block submatrices of $\Phibold_{j,i}$ as

-Assuming impulsive thrust\footnote{Due to control executions lasting on the order of seconds to minutes along an orbit with a period on the order of days, all conventional thrusters are effectively impulsive in this application.} is available to control the spacecraft state, \ACCrev{the state at time $t_{k+1}$ with an impulse applied at time $t_k$ is given by
+Assuming the control on the spacecraft results in an impulsive change in velocity\footnote{Due to control executions lasting on the order of seconds to minutes along an orbit with a period on the order of days, all conventional thrusters are effectively impulsive in this application~\cite{Vallado2001}.}, \ACCrev{the state at time $t_{k+1}$ following an impulse applied at time $t_k$ is given by